 Had his employer properly maintained the scaffolding, he would have remained safely at work, but instead, he fell three stories and was seriously injured.
 These injuries led to long-term pain and suffering, including additional back injuries, all of which resulted in an $18 million verdict against the company that failed to keep him safe.

 While not every case has such substantial results, all of the agony and difficulty this man suffered could have been avoided if proper safety measures were taken at a dangerous jobsite.
 If you suffered a similar injury at a job, give us a call.
-Our NY construction accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, have extensive experience handling these cases and have gotten very good results for injured workers.
+Our NY construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have extensive experience handling these cases and have gotten very good results for injured workers.
 Your consultation is free.
 Please call (212) 986-7353 today.